Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Invariant density estimation

 We continue by providing interpretations of the functions $\Psi,\Upsilon$ and the set $\cB$ introduced in \eqref{def:Ups}, \eqref{def:Psi} and \eqref{def:B}, respectively, and explaining our reasons for this particular form of notation.

 \begin{remark} In the classical setting of $n$ $d$-dimensional, i.i.d.~observations, the minimax optimal convergence rate for the $\sup$-norm risk, given the estimated density belongs to an isotropic H\"older class with smoothness $\beta$, is given by $(\log n/n )^{\beta/(2\beta+d)},$ where the logarithmic term in the convergence rate stems from investigating the $\sup$-norm risk.
-Thus, for our specific problem, one would expect a rate of the form $(\log T/T )^{\beta/(2\beta+2d)}$ (recall that $\Z$ is $2d$-dimensional), where the smoothness index $\beta$ is replaced by the harmonic mean of the smoothness indices in the anisotropic framework.
+Thus, for our specific problem, {an analogous rate }would be of the form $(\log T/T )^{\beta/(2\beta+2d)}$ (recall that $\Z$ is $2d$-dimensional), where the smoothness index $\beta$ is replaced by the harmonic mean of the smoothness indices in the anisotropic framework.
 Note now that the function $\Psi$ with $\Upsilon\equiv 0$ corresponds to this classical nonparametric rate of convergence.
 However, it has already been observed that this rate can be improved for invariant density estimation of diffusion-type processes when \emph{continuous} observations are available, corresponding to $\Upsilon$ being strictly positive in our notation.
 Specifically, we refer, e.g., to Corollary 1 in \cite{dalalyan07} for a result on the convergence rate of the pointwise risk in the continuous diffusion context, Theorem 3.4 in \cite{strauch18}, which concerns the rate of convergence of the $\sup$-norm risk for an adaptive estimator of the invariant density of a continuous diffusion under anisotropic H\"older assumptions, or Theorem 4.3 in \cite{dexheimer2020mixing}, which bounds the rate with respect to the $\sup$-norm risk for a more general class of exponentially $\beta$-mixing Markov processes.
-In all these cases, the rate of convergence is essentially given by $\Psi$ with $\Upsilon\equiv 2$.
-In particular, contrary to our result, $\Upsilon$ does not depend on the dimension, the smoothness indices or any other entities, especially not even in the anisotropic framework considered in \cite{strauch18}. \end{remark}
+In all these cases, the rate of convergence is essentially given by $\Psi$ with $\Upsilon\equiv 2.$ In particular, contrary to our result, $\Upsilon$ does not depend on the dimension, the smoothness indices or any other entities, especially not even in the anisotropic framework considered in \cite{strauch18}.
+For a summary of the mentioned results in this paragraph see the following table, which contains the polynomic rates of convergence: